Phantom Trading’s 4-Part Beginner’s Guide To Forex Trading

 When starting out as a forex trader, it’s important to start small and slowly scale up as you grow your confidence.
 While the definition of starting with a small amount of capital is relative to each individual trader, it’s important to follow this rule so that you’re not overexposed to the market from the get-go when starting out.
-What we suggest to new traders at Phantom Trading is to either start with a demo account if you’re completely new to trading, or to start with a very small live account that you can afford to lose entirely.
+What we suggest to new traders at Phantom Trading is to either start in Demo if you’re completely new to trading, or to start with a very small live account that you can afford to lose entirely.

-For those who have one or more years of experience, we suggest opening a live account (or using a live account if you have one already) and funding it to a point where when you’re risking 0.5%-1.0% of the total account equity, it pushes you just enough outside of your comfort zone that you feel something from your losses.
+For those who have one or more years of experience, we suggest opening a live account or using a live account if you have one already and funding it to a point where you can risk 0.5%-1.0% of the total account equity pushes you just enough outside of your comfort zone for it to hurt a bit on a loss.
 The reason we suggest doing this is so that you can start getting used to having your money and emotions involved early on, almost as a form of exposure therapy.
 To give an example, if you feel that risking $50 per trade will push you outside of your comfort zone, open a $5,000 account and risk 1.0% of your total account equity per trade in order to put $50 on the line for every trade you take.

 Don’t Expect To Get Rich Overnight